What it is

 The majority of accounts on dating websites are genuine people looking for romance, but fraudsters may try to contact you by making fake profiles, getting in touch and building what feels like a loving relationship.

-Once the fraudsters are confident that you have enough sympathy and desire for them, they will tell you about a problem they are experiencing and ask you to help out by sending money.
-For example:
+Once a fraudster using a fake dating profile is confident that they’ve won your trust, they will tell you about a problem they’re experiencing and ask you to help out by sending money.

-Once you send them money, the fraudsters will keep coming back with more reasons to send them money.
+Once you send them money, the fraudsters will keep coming back and invent new reasons to send them more.